<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Who Has the Greatest Risk of PCB Exposure?

-What Can Be Done to Minimize Risk?
+What Can Be Done to Reduce Exposure to Polychlorinated Biphenyls?

 Mercury, lead, DDT, arsenic, asbestos, PCBs...
 Life has become a chemical dodge, and it's a personal war to prevent stealth toxins from slowly stealing years from our lives.
 We can't fix the mistakes of the past, but we can minimize the hazards with these steps: